Jana-Marie/USB-PD-Firmware/README.md

-# PD Buddy firmware
+# PD Buddy Sink Firmware

 This is the firmware for the PD Buddy project.
 Currently, this specifically means the [PD Buddy Sink][].
-The firmware is currently under heavy development, but is largely functional.
+The firmware is considered stable, and supports the most common use cases for the device.

 [PD Buddy Sink]: https://git.clayhobbs.com/pd-buddy/pd-buddy-sink